-Difference is not a noun but a verb because it disagrees to any unified system, e.g. whiteliness, as an individual praxis.
+Difference is not a noun but a verb because it disagrees to any unified system, e.g., whiteliness, as an individual praxis.
 What's more, difference as praxis against racism presupposes its equal dissemination for everyone for radical democracy.
 Prevalently, difference loses its power whenever people who hold whiteliness deny that difference exists in class in forms of disagreement and equal difference between teacher, colleagues and students.
 People possessing whiteliness are afraid to admit that racial difference in power structures exist as much as their unearned authority as a teacher with whiteliness is disrupting an equal chance of true education for both teachers and students.
-To my surprise, many white students-and even some non-white students and colleagues I have met-have told me that race and racism is played-out in the U.S. because racism was a phenomenon of a historical phase that has since died out.
+To my surprise, many white students-and even some non-white students and colleagues I have met-have told me that race and racism is played-out in the US because racism was a phenomenon of a historical phase that has since died out.
+Colorblindness is a filmy illusion of whiteliness.